 MATH 451.
 Analysis II.
 (2 or 4 Credits)

 Study of topics from real analysis.
-Prequisite: MATH 351.
+Prerequisite: MATH 351.
 Alternate years.

 Starting from a review of probability distributions and their underlying assumptions and features, this course focuses upon statistical inference and data analysis.
 Topics will be chosen from parametric hypothesis testing, ANOVA, contingency tables and tests for independence, regression techniques and some Bayesian/non-parametric methodology.
+Students will use selected software packages for data processing and analysis and will need access to a laptop (Windows/Mac/Linus OS) as well as to a non-CAS (Computer Algebra System) graphing calculator with an inverse t-distribution function.
 Prerequisite: MATH 363.

 MATH 485.
 Advanced Topics in Mathematics.
 (4 Credits)